prasadiw/Nightwatchjs/README.md

 # Nightwatchjs
 This contains nightwatch automated tests for basic image upload, search and page navigations.

+(Latest tests are included in the v2.0 directory)

 ### Requirement 1: New Post

 #### Test Suit 1: uploadImage.js